bartificer/programming-by-stealth/docs/pbs56.md

 As your tables grow, and especially if they become very wide, it can be hard to follow the rows with your eyes.
 To make this easier, Bootstrap provides the class `table-striped` which, as its name suggests, alternates the background colour of each subsequent row.

-Let’s see this in action by adding the class `table-striped` to the second, larger, table in our sandbox page.
+Let’s see this in action by adding the class `table-striped` to the second, larger table in our sandbox page.

 Another technique for helping users view large tables is to highlight the row the mouse is hovering over.
 This can be done with the `table-hover` class.